 Covid-19 has impacted every part of our society and the UK economy.
-It is too early to be able to accurately assess the impact of Covid-19 on our DFES forecasts, as it will depend on a complex range of societal and economic factors.
+It is still too early to be able to accurately assess the impact of Covid-19 on our DFES forecasts, as it will depend on a complex range of societal and economic factors.

 Our ways of working, socialising and living have all changed.
-These changes have affected UK electricity consumption, with electricity demand materially lower compared to this time last year.
-Looking forward to this summer, the ESO forecasts that UK demand could be up to 20% lower compared to the "pre Covid-19" forecasts1.
+These changes have affected GB electricity consumption, reducing national demand to record low levels1.
 It is important to highlight that, during this challenging time, SPEN is focussed on continuing to provide a safe, secure and reliable supply for all our customers.

-It is too early to be able to accurately assess the impact of Covid-19 on our DFES forecasts, as it will depend on a complex range of societal and economic factors.
-Whilst Covid-19 is having an impact on our network operations and plans, we also believe that, at some point, government and industry effort must revert to ensuring society is tackling the climate change crisis whilst protecting the vulnerable and fuel poor.
+It is still too early to be able to accurately assess the longer-term impact of Covid-19 on our DFES forecasts, as it will depend on a complex range of societal and economic factors.
+Whilst Covid-19 is having an immediate impact on our network operations and plans, we also believe that, at some point, government and industry effort must revert to ensuring society is tackling the climate change crisis whilst protecting the vulnerable and fuel poor.
 If anything, our Covid-19 experience has underlined this; it has challenged how we think about resilience and how we enact our response to this imperative.
+In this context, electricity networks will endure as vehicles for driving forward government plans for achieving Net Zero.